BiosignalsLibphys/seege_/README.md

 ## Typical workflow
 1. Preprocess data (filtering, normalization) so real and synthetic have the same conventions.
 2. Compute metrics:
+   - Fidelity (signal realism/quality)
    - Diversity (dataset variability)
-   - Fidelity (signal realism/quality)
    - Privacy (leakage/identifiability)
 3. Aggregate scores and compare across models/datasets.

 ## License
-PolyForm Noncommercial 1.0.0 © 2025 Inês A. P. Silveira
+CC-BY-SA-4.0

 ## Citation
 If you seege_ in your work , please cite it as follows: